akukudala/Practice_repo/final_paper.md

 * JDBC Connection
 It integrates with AWS Glue data catalog.
 Integrates with Quicksight (BI tool) for data visualization.
+To create a table using the AWS Glue crawler
+Open the Athena console at https://console.aws.amazon.com/athena/.

+In the query editor, next to Tables and views, choose Create, and then choose AWS Glue crawler.

+Follow the steps on the Add crawler page of the AWS Glue console to add a crawler.

+For more information, see Using AWS Glue Crawlers.

+To create a table using the Athena create table form Open the Athena console at https://console.aws.amazon.com/athena/.

+In the query editor, next to Tables and views, choose Create, and then choose S3 bucket data.

+in the Create Table From S3 bucket data form, enter the the information to create your table, and then choose Create table.
+For more information about the fields in the form, see Adding a table using a form.

 How to create a table in Athena?